 We now briefly describe the two reference models used for comparison.

 The model commtcm.slx simulates the TCM in the above concatenation scheme over a single-input single-output (SISO) flat Rayleigh fading channel.
 No space-time coding is used.
-The Multipath Rayleigh Fading Channel block has the same specification as one subchannel of the 2x1 MIMO channel in the above model.
+The SISO Fading Channel block has the same specification as one subchannel of the 2x1 MIMO channel in the above model.
 The

 Input signal power, referenced to 1 ohm (watts) parameter of the AWGN Channel block is set to